-• Source, the IP address of the network behind the DFL VPN gateway

-The source address is an address on your internal network.

-Destination, the IP address of the VPN client
+- Source, the IP address of the network behind the DFL VPN gateway The source address can be an address or address group on your internal or DMZ network. - Destination, the IP address of the VPN client

 For VPN clients with static IP addresses, the destination address is the IP address of the client.
-For clients with dynamic IP addresses, the destination address is the default address External_All.
+For multiple client IP addresses, the destination address can be an address group.
+For clients with dynamic IP addresses, the destination address is the default address External All.

-See Example VPN gateway IP addresses for a client with a static IP address shows the internal and external addresses required to create the VPN shown in See Example VPN between an internal network and remote clients if the client has a static IP address.
+Example VPN gateway IP addresses for a client with a static IP address shows the internal and external addresses required to create the VPN shown in Example VPN between an internal network and remote clients if the client has a static IP address.